 When you purchase GhostBed Luxe, you get that standard free shipping and free returns.
 You also get a 101-night trial period and a 25-year warranty.

 GhostBed Luxe will be shipped to your home rolled up in a box.
 We always advise that you unpack the mattress as soon as you can—it’s just better for the materials.
 When you get your bed out of the packaging, you’ll want to give it some time to take shape.
 It can actually take up to 72 hours to fully decompress, but it usually only takes about a day.
+This is completely normal given that GhostBed Luxe has a good deal of memory foam.

 A lot of bed-in-a-box mattresses have an odd smell to them when they’re first unpacked.
 This is called “off-gassing” and it’s the release of the odors that were trapped inside the vacuum-sealed plastic.
 They aren’t harmful, but it can be quite unpleasant.
 Don’t worry, though, it should dissipate within a couple days.